bicwny/lamaqin/NEW_PROJECT_SETUP_GUIDE.md

 # Buddhist Practice App - Complete Rebuild Guide for New Replit Project

 ## OVERVIEW
-This guide provides step-by-step instructions for creating the Buddhist Practice App from scratch using an optimized React Native + Expo framework while preserving ALL existing functionality and database logic.
+This guide provides step-by-step instructions for creating the Buddhist Practice App from scratch using an optimized React Native + Expo framework while preserving ALL existing functionality and database logic, using modern standard Expo vector icons.

 ## RECOMMENDED FRAMEWORK STACK